pbastowski/tvflix/README.md

 This app uses the following front-end frameworks and libraries

 - Nuxt - the Vue full-stack framework (not using any SSR in this app)
-- Vue - this app is built with Vue
+- Vue - this app is built with Vue, vue-router and vuex
 - Vuetify - the best Vue UI component framework
 - fetch API